jsdevel/bash-norman/README.md

 I got tired of organizing webapps over and over again.
 I wanted a simple way to spin up instances of *nix servers without worrying about where things should go.

-While I have tried to stick with standard directory structures and locations, some of the decisions herein may not fit into your standard of choice.
+While I have attempted adherence with standard directory structures and locations, some of the decisions herein may not fit into your standard of choice.

 The target platform is `fedora`.
 This should be the same for most `REHL` based OS's; however, it is not guaranteed.

 ## Goals
-While these goals would suffice just fine for a single webapp on a system, they allow for multiple webapps to be installed on the same system as well.
+While these would suffice just fine for a single webapp on a system, they allow for multiple webapps to be installed on the same system as well.

 * logging
 * safely store ssl certificates and credentials within your repository